Tel Aviv Port is a lovely place for all types of outings. There are restaurants, shops, various attractions, parks, and sports facilities.

 After the 1948 Arab–Israeli War, the port operated on a partial basis and was finally closed down on October 25, 1965, when its operations moved to the newly built Ashdod Port.
 After that followed a period of decay, and by the end of the century, the area was used by day as a low-key shopping place for tiles and plumbing supplies, while at night it attracted prostitutes and drug addicts.

-A change came with the appointment of architect Orna Angel at the helm of the Marine Trust Company that owns the port area.
+A change came with architect Orna Angel’s appointment at the helm of the Marine Trust Company that owns the port area.
 After completely overhauling the infrastructure by 2002, the administration attracted shop owners to move to the upgraded area by charging token rents.
 An open competition for the landscaping of the space around the buildings was organized in 2003, and by 2008 the new boardwalk in wavy shapes evocative of the dunes that once stood at this place was opened to the public.
 As a result of the transformation, the Tel Aviv Port, known in short as the Namal, has become the most popular attraction in Tel Aviv with 4.3 million visitors annually.
 In 2011, it was announced that the site would be developed to become a major tourist site with recreational and cultural venues similar to Times Square in New York.

 Source of History quotes: Wikipedia